flatiron-school/DS-NATL-010923/README.md

 **2) CLONE your fork to your local computer**

-* To do this, navigate in your terminal to an appropriate folder.
+* To do this, **navigate in your terminal to an appropriate folder**.
 We recommend you have an overall 'Flatiron' folder either in your documents or on your desktop.
 * Once you're in the right place, you'll need to input the following command, replacing '[yourusername]' with your Github account:

 <code>git clone https://github.com/[yourusername]/DS-NATL-010923.git;